 While Black Friday is prime time for attracting new shoppers, it's also the perfect opportunity to reward loyal customers and say thanks for their loyalty.
 Victoria Emerson offers existing customers a VIP deal which gives them access to exclusive discounts.

 Don't just think about how you'll get new customers–reward your long-term loyal fans too!
-Offer extra discounts, exclusive access, special deals just for them, or freebies with every Black Friday purchase they make.
+Offer additional discounts, exclusive access, special deals just for them, or freebies with every Black Friday purchase they make.
 This should positively impact your customer retention, too.

 8. Send a free gift